-9 How may members of the public or consumer associations challenge advertising?
+How may members of the public or consumer associations challenge advertising?
 Who has standing to bring a civil action or start a regulatory proceeding?
 On what grounds?

-In practice, most advertising is challenged through the CAA or the JARO.
+In practice, most advertising is challenged through the Consumer Affairs Agency (CAA) or the Japan Advertising Review Organization (JARO).
 Anyone may contact the CAA and the JARO, and no grounds are required to bring a complaint with either of these organisations.

-If the CAA receives notice of questionable advertising, it will research the advertising, and, if it agrees that the advertising is misleading, it may issue a cease-and-desist order as described in question 3.
+If the CAA receives notice of questionable advertising, it will research the advertising, and, if it agrees that the advertising is misleading, it may issue a cease-and-desist order.